The marketplace analytics stack: what happens after you adopt Snowflake and hire your first data person

 Take rate.
 Revenue divided by GMV.
 Trivial formula, but only if revenue and GMV are both defined consistently.
 If your fees vary by category or seller tier, expect "why did take rate dip" to be a weekly question.

 Liquidity.
 The probability that a listing sells, or that a buyer finds what they want.
-This is the metric that actually predicts whether your marketplace works, and it's also the one that requires the most business context to compute: time windows, category normalization, what counts as “matched.”
+This is the metric that actually predicts whether your marketplace works, and it is also the one that needs the most business context to compute: time windows, category normalisation, what counts as matched.

 Cross-side effects.
-The questions that actually matter are joins across sides: do buyers acquired in a seller-dense category retain better?
+The questions that actually matter are joins across sides.
+Do buyers acquired in a seller-dense category retain better?
 Which sellers attract repeat buyers?
-These aren't dashboard questions.
-They're investigation questions, and they're the reason the request queue never empties.
+These are not dashboard questions, they are investigations, and they are why the request queue never empties.

 The ad-hoc avalanche, month by month

-Months 1-2: The data person builds the core dashboards.
-GMV, orders, active buyers/sellers, take rate.
+Months 1-2.
+The data person builds the core dashboards.
+GMV, orders, active buyers and sellers, take rate.
 Everyone is thrilled.

-This isn't a failure of the data person.
-It's the shape of the business: two-sided models generate compounding question volume, and one person is a fixed resource.
+This is not a failure of the data person.
+It is the shape of the business: two-sided models generate compounding question volume, and one person is a fixed resource.

 Build vs buy for self-serve

 More dashboards.
-Doesn't work for investigation questions, and marketplace questions are disproportionately investigations.
-You can't pre-build a dashboard for “why did liquidity drop in the Chicago vinyl category.”
+Does not work for investigation questions, and marketplace questions are disproportionately investigations.
+You cannot pre-build a dashboard for "why did liquidity drop in the Chicago vinyl category."

 Give everyone warehouse access.
-Ops leads don't write SQL, and the ones who half-do produce the three-versions-of-GMV problem faster.
+Ops leads do not write SQL, and the ones who half-do produce the three-versions-of-GMV problem faster.

 Build an internal AI layer.
 A quarter of your one data person's time to build, forever to maintain.
-You just re-created the problem.
+You have re-created the problem.

 Tilt, a live-auction marketplace running on Snowflake, is the version of this we know best: one data scientist, a team of about 60, and the full ad-hoc avalanche.
-Today around 80% of the company self-serves through Claude with shared definitions and access controls, running 7,000+ queries a month.
+Today most of the company self-serves through Claude with shared definitions and access controls, running around 6,000 queries a month.
 The data scientist's job went back to being analysis.

 The 12-month roadmap for a one-person data team